thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_websocket.md

 }
 ```

-`Note`: the broadcase method broadcast to all sockets except current.
+`Note`: the broadcase method broadcast to all sockets except current one.
 You can set the third parameter to `true` to include current one.

 ```js
 export default class extends think.controller.base {